SeAMKedu/measurements_iot/README.md

 The received socketio message contains a list of measurements.
 One row of measurements is also in the form of a list (time, x, y, z).
 When the socketio message is received, it is deserialized and the converted data is passed to drawChart() and drawTable().

+At the beginning of the program, when socketio is connected, the chart and table are drawn with no data.

 The drawChart function draws a line chart in the div element curve_chart:

 ```javascript